 Delivery guarantees¶

-accept a guarantee keyword.
-Same vocabulary on both sides — pick the
+(@events_pipeline_consumer) takes a guarantee keyword.
+Same vocabulary on

-contract that matches what you're actually doing.
+both sides — pick the contract that matches what you're actually doing.

 Guarantee is a StrEnum with three members: EXACTLY_ONCE,

 AT_LEAST_ONCE, AT_MOST_ONCE.
-Default everywhere is
+Consumer default is

 Guarantee.EXACTLY_ONCE.